x-hansong/CodeMaker/README.md

 # CodeMaker
-A idea-plugin for java, support custom code template.
+A idea-plugin for java to generate code, support custom code template.

 This plugin generates code from right click 'Generate...' menu while focused on a java class.
 The output class can be customized using a provided velocity template to format the code based on the origin class and optional selected classes.</p>